How to make a play castle tutorial

 Measure the rope from the castle to the drawbridge extended and add a little for tying a knot at either end. ( for my castle it was 42″.

 Cover the ends with duct tape to prevent fraying.
-Test to make sure the length is right.

 Step 6 – Make the spires

-Fold grey rectangle in half.
-Place Stiffen rectangle inside – sandwiched between the gray fabric..
 Sew a Zig Zag stitch along the edge of the stiffen – cut away excess gray fabric to make a clean line.
 Sew or hot glue 2 inches of Velcro to each end of one side of the rectangle.

-Decorate flags Glue on decor and 2 inches of Velcro on either side of the wrong side of the flag.
+Decorate flags.
+Glue on décor and 2 inches of Velcro on either side of the wrong side of the flag.

 Glue the other half of the Velcro onto the play castle exterior.